-In a city that brims with stunning architecture, gastronomy, culture, and delights in every neighborhood, it’s no wonder that many just can’t tick everything off of their Paris bucket list in a single trip.
-We’ve visited more times than I can count and I never run out of new-to-me things to do in Paris.
+In a city that brims with stunning architecture, gastronomy, culture, and delights in every neighborhood, it’s no wonder that many can’t tick everything off of their Paris bucket list in a single trip.
+We’ve visited more times than I can count, and I never run out of new-to-me things to do in Paris, France.

-It’s a place that warrants multiple visits over a lifetime to eventually visit all of the highlights on this list.
-But, to properly experience Paris one must embrace spontaneity, too.
+It’s a place that warrants multiple visits over a lifetime to visit all the highlights on this list eventually.
+But, to properly experience Paris, one must embrace spontaneity, too.
 Stop into a patisserie on a whim, sit on a park bench, get sidetracked on a shop-lined avenue, and stay up later than usual with a cocktail.

 Embrace joie de vivre, if you will.
-If you need further convincing, also take a peek at the Paris travel guide put together by the experts at Air France who also know the city well.
+If you need further convincing, take a peek at the Paris travel guide put together by Air France experts who also know the city well.